 They must be waiting for the correct turn (as we were now bombing on the interstate) they must be?!.
 5 confused minutes pass, then the fear creeps in…..where are we going??
 “Ok…if they turn left here we’re not getting raped”.
 “James you bang on the window..go on”.
 It was getting darker as we were very much leaving the city and we were still going full speed.
 Just before we could put our “if this truck stops we fucking run” plan into motion they pull into a hotel.
 This is the problem with franchising folks…it leads to 15 minutes of rape fear.
 We said ‘The Double Tree Hotel by the Denny’s” – they kindly drove us, albeit to the wrong one.
 Safe as.
 They drove us back to our actual hotel, the whole while laughing at us thinking they were the cast of deliverance.
 End up going drinking with them in the hotel bar…funny thing is the driver was a rep from fender, nice bloke.
 Lads on Tour.

 Next morning we wake at an ungodly hour and stroll into town to play our first proper show in B.D.
 Reily’s on 6th – its the MFI showcase gig.
-Frankie unleashes his hairy ‘V’.
+Frankie unleashes his hairy ‘V’ and his long hair which he grows with the castor oil for hair growth.
 We get a nice Irish breakfast in there and see lots of familiar pale Irish faces.
 Given the frantic change-over times we decide to play only 2 songs which went pretty well save for me clocking Frankie square in the face with the headstock of my guitar.
 Sorry Frankie.

 Catch Conor/Villagers set which is wonderful, the megaloud Butterfly Explosion and the wonderful Lost Brothers.
 We then leave as Paul dances to/for the Dirty Epics over their shoulders while holding their CD.
-Next show that day was the 18th floor of the Austin Hilton.
+Next show that day was the 18th floor of the Austin Hilton which was a beautiful place with great finishes like tiled floor maintain thanks to atlas ceramics quarry tile advice from their site.
 Amazing, amazing view and scenery from the stage but not many folk in the crowd.
 Ah well, time to get drunk so.
 Four Jaegerbombs in ten minutes to kick it off then down to the artists bar for millions of drinking.
 Impersonations of Sarah Connor in Terminator 2 lead to Paul getting topless (this will be a reoccurring theme).
 I steal a tiny Texas flag for no real reason.
 Back on the streets, and myself and topless Paul go for some arrogant street dancing.
 The lads go home and myself and two butterfly exploders decide to get on a random schoolbus full of strangers which is going to some party (you think I would have learned something from the pickup truck!).
 Drive 40 minutes outside of Austin City to the countryside where a hiphop producer called Mr Starcity greets us.
 Hrmmm.
 He lives in a mansion and has a cool converted barn.
 Drink some more and play/lose pool to some nice women.
 6am…Time for bed methinks.

 The sun has gone in, its cold, so cold.
 Go to Denny’s for a heartattack breakfast.
 Load up the gear and get kinda lost whilst trying to find our venue.
 Today’s show is an unofficial SXSW party at the Austin City Limits in a place called ‘The Hole In The Wall’.
 If you ever go to Austin, visit this place.
 The barman Dennis (beard, dungarees, cowboy hat) welcomes us with free drinks (a double whiskey for James) and turns out to be a lovely bloke “ehhh my irish friends!“.
 It’s great when the barman gets drunk at lunchtime.
 Bad weather delays our set which isn’t a bad thing as we get our ‘hair of the dog’ on with the jaegerfriends.
 We get invited to a taping of Austin City Limits across the street and myself and Frankie get as far as the studio door before being summoned back for soundcheck.
 The show goes well (though for the opener ‘enemies’ my fingers were numb so there was no playing for me in verse 2).
 Paul ends the set as winner in the volume war.
 Get food next door in a burger place.
 Tim’s cup smells funny, he informs an employee, cut to the employee handing Tim a variety of cups for smelling.
 Smell the cup.
 Stay in HITW for some more beers then decide some modest ‘last night in Austin’ drinks on 6th would be fun.
 Since the artist bar wasn’t opening for an hour we went into a few places for some jaeger (went to ‘coyote ugly’, which was surreal in its own way).
 Meet up with Conor boy in the Artist’s place and abandon all plans for a sensible night and drink like cheap irish bastards.
 Paul gets topless (again).
 In this area there is a video booth to record messages and email them to people so this was the perfect place to debut the halves/villagers collaboration we’ve been keeping so secret.Â Whitney Houston’s ‘The Bodyguard’, Macy Gray’s ‘I tryyyy and sayyy goodbyyye and I chookkke’, and of course 2Unlimited.
 Go to bed.
 Wake up at ridiculous-o-clock and go to the airport.
 Funtimes in Austin.
 Thanks to James for his trans-atlantic drumming and drinking, Edel for standing in on some vocals/melodica, and the folks at MFI.